Profile Picture

 A special shoutout to Kolby Burkhardt, a dedicated member of Safety Knights, for sparking this much-needed conversation.

-Kolby raised the question, "Safety Meeting vs Training," igniting a discussion about the effectiveness of these workplace safety methods.
-We dive into the heart of that debate to explore which approach truly makes a lasting impact.
+Kolby raised the question, “Safety Meeting vs Training,” igniting a discussion about the effectiveness of these workplace safety methods inside the Safety Knights community: https://safetyknights.com/join-us

-Workplace safety is a non-negotiable priority for any successful business.
-Implementing effective strategies to educate employees, reduce risks, and ensure compliance is critical to fostering a safe work environment.
-Among the various methods, two frequently utilized approaches are hands-on training and safety meetings.
+Workplace safety is a non-negotiable priority for any successful business—especially in construction, where conditions change daily and hazards don’t wait.
+Implementing effective strategies to educate employees, reduce risks, and support compliance is critical to fostering a safe jobsite.

 Understanding Hands-On Training